hermesthecat/TerminalAI/README.md

 - **How it works:** If a command fails and produces an error message (`stderr`), TerminalAI sends the failed command and the error message back to the AI, asking for a corrected command.
 - **Confirmation:** You will be shown the suggested fix and asked for confirmation before the new command is executed.
 - **Configuration:** This feature is disabled by default.
 You can enable it via the `ai --config` menu.

+### Multi-Step Command Execution

+For complex requests that require more than one command (e.g., "clone a repo, enter the directory, and install dependencies"), TerminalAI can generate a sequence of commands.

+- **How it works:** When enabled, the AI can return a list of commands.
+The script will show you the entire sequence, with a safety analysis for each step.
+- **Confirmation:** You will be asked to approve the entire sequence before execution begins.
+If you decline, no commands will be run.
+- **Execution:** If you approve, the commands are executed one by one.
+If any command in the sequence fails, the execution stops immediately.
+- **Configuration:** This feature is disabled by default.
+You can enable it via the `ai --config` menu.

 ### Custom API Providers